hexagontruth/hexular/README.md

 ### Additional options

 The resize modal (Ctrl+R) allows us to resize the model to a new size.
 Note that this effectively destroys the existing model and board and creates a wholly new one.
 Built-in settings and plugins will be copied over, but any more bespoke modifications may be lost.
-If the new radius is smaller than the current one, cells outside the new radius will simply be discarded.
+If the new order or radius is smaller than the current one, cells outside the new radius will simply be discarded.
 Conversely, if the new radius is larger, we of course keep all existing cells and insert blank ones around them.

 #### Custom code